 - provide a true picture of what is happening within your community.

 - help police investigate an incident which may contribute to an arrest and/or prosecution.

 - help prevent these types of crimes happening to you again or to someone else.

-More information on reporting a hate crime or incident.
+More information on reporting a hate crime, hate incident or sexual assault.